Forcing Rhubarb In Winter - How to

 It is advisable not to force a single crown of rhubarb for two years in a row.
 Allow the forced rhubarb crown to grow naturally in the garden the year after it has been forced (preferably for two years), and choose alternate roots for the next forcing period.

-~photo credit: Margaret Edge - reproduction prohibited
+~ photo credit: Margaret Edge - reproduction prohibited

-In this picture you can see how, when the pot covering the rhubarb being forced outdoors is removed, the rhubarb has grown in the dark and is ready to harvest.
+In this picture (above) you can see how, when the pot covering the rhubarb being forced outdoors is removed, the rhubarb has grown in the dark and is ready to harvest.

 Established rhubarb plants can be "coaxed" into early outdoor production by covering the plants with clear plastic in the early spring, before the crown (roots) begin to grow.
-The plastic holds in the heat, and speeds the growth of the plants.
-Once growth begins be sure to cut ventilation holes in the plastic to allow for air circulation and the prevention of rotting crowns.
-As the rhubarb leaves begin to grow larger, cut the plastic to free the leaves.

 It is always fun to have rhubarb ready to harvest in the garden, or in the shed in early spring, when little else in the garden will be ready to harvest for quite some time!